Hammertonmutuku/Delani-studio/Readme.md

 - Author
 # Akan-Name
 ## DESCRIPTION
 - The website is a school project that we were supposed to create as our Independent projects.
+The website "Delani studio" is website about a portfolio for Delani.
+It has the websites that he has worked on and a place to comment on his work.
 ## Deployment
 - You can view this site directly [here] https://hammertonmutuku.github.io/Delani-studio/